Vi har sparat dina val. Så hanterar du cookies

 Kungsholmstorg 5, Box 174, 101 23 Stockholm, phone 08-508 860 00

 The National Board for Consumer Disputes (ARN) is a public authority whose main task is to impartially and free of charge try disputes between consumers and business operators.
-The complaint is filed by the consumer and must have been filed at ARN within twelve months after the business operator has rejected the complaint in part or in whole.
-The bank undertakes to assist the National Board for Consumer Disputes in its settlement of the dispute.
+The filed complaint must be in writing.
+For the Board to try the dispute there are certain value limits as well as time limits that have to be met.
+The bank undertakes to assist the National Board for Consumer Disputes in the Board's settlement of the dispute.

 Consumer guides available in many Swedish municipalities supply free information and advice regarding household economics and legal issues.